pmorou/quantasma/README.md

 ## Example Usage

-Creating a trading application is as simple as the following code.
+In case you decide to create your own trading application its as simple as the following code.

 ``` java
 // Any strategy based on TradeStrategy interface needs a Context object